cado-security/product-help/docs/cado/discovery-import/aws/memory.md

 sidebar_position: 7
 ---

-# How to import memory from AWS EC2
+# How to Import Memory from AWS EC2

-You can acquire memory of Linux systems in EC2 by using the "Triage Acquisition" option under Import > EC2:
+To acquire memory from Linux systems running in EC2, use the **Triage Acquisition** option under **Import > EC2**:

 ![AWS Memory](/img/alternate-ec2.png)

-This requires the AWS SSM agent to be running on the EC2 and registered within the AWS Systems Manager.
-If it is not, you can acquire memory by connecting to the machine over SSH or RDP and executing Cado Host from Import > Forensic Artifacts.
-You can also use this method to acquire from Windows systems.
+This method requires the AWS Systems Manager (SSM) agent to be installed and running on the EC2 instance.
+The instance must also be registered with AWS Systems Manager.
+If the SSM agent is not available, you can still acquire memory by connecting to the machine via SSH (for Linux) or RDP (for Windows) and running **Cado Host** from **Import > Forensic Artifacts**.

+This method can also be used to acquire memory from Windows systems.

-Any acquisition from ECS and EKS will attempt to collect memory by default.
+For ECS and EKS acquisitions, memory will be collected automatically by default.

-For more information, see the [Memory Analysis](/cado/discovery-import/data-types/memory.md) page.
+For additional details, see the [Memory Analysis](/cado/discovery-import/data-types/memory.md) page.

 ### Data Flow Diagram

-For a diagram of how our EC2 SSM acquisitions operate, please see below:
+The following diagram illustrates how EC2 SSM memory acquisitions work:

 ![EC2 SSM Data Flow](/img/ec2-ssm.png)